helium729/vigna/README.md

 Future Plans
 ---------
-Current: add configurations on E extension and M extension
+Current: add configurations on M extension

 Next: more documentation about design details.